Thibault1/frontend-guild-corporate-website/content/posts/getting-started-with-awake.md

 * Analytical skills, you can dissect complex problems in its elements.
 * You’re eager to learn and improve yourself.
 * It’s key that you’re sociable & a team player.

+If your interested in this job, don’t hesitate and contact us!

+Get in touch with us and we can discuss the details while enjoying a cup of coffee.

+thibault@frontendguild.be\
++32 493 84 98 73

+If this job is not a good match for you.

+We're always searching motivated frontend developers in Belgium.
+Be sure to contact us to find which other Belgium Frontend Developer jobs we have for you.

+thibault@frontendguild.be